colin-campbell/firestudio-catalina/README.md

-## Run unsupported PreSonus FireStudio* on Mac OS Catalina 10.15
+## Run unsupported PreSonus FireStudio* on Mac OS Catalina 10.15 and Big Sur 11.1 (Intel Only)

 ### NO SUPPORT WHATSOEVER IS PROVIDED FOR THIS!
 IF IT EATS YOUR FIRSTBORN, THEN IT IS ON YOU.